hbc/knowledgebase/r/rshiny_server.md

 ## Writing your first Shiny App

 Let's write a simple app that can help reinforce some of these principles.
 The goal of this app is simply to return text that you have provided as input.
-While this is an overly simplistic app, it will demonstrate many of the core idea that are integral to an R Shiny App.
+While this is an overly simplistic app, it will demonstrate many of the core ideas that are integral to an R Shiny App.
 Here is the code we will use:

 ```
 library(shiny)